Course Outline

 Format:

-For this task you will present your work in progress using Powerpoint (or equivalent) to show images in development and other relevant material.
+For this task you will present your work in progress using Powerpoint (or equivalent) to show images in development and other relevant material which details your planning of your final portfolio.
 You will provide a reflective journal which critically reflects upon your work in progress in the context of contemporary creative practice and positions the work for an intended audience.

 Criteria: